This post is for all of you having to make a presentation to a group or do public speaking at your convention.

 Give a wrap-up at the end.

 One note about projectors.
-The reason many meeting planners have to turn off the overhead lights is because the projector is underpowered.
+Many meeting planners have to turn off the overhead lights because the projector is underpowered.
 Don't skimp on the visuals - especially if you have younger audience members.

 You must be there to entertain as well as enlighten so never forget how it feels to be in the audience and bored.

-Unless meeting planners make sure their presenters are engaging, you’ll find attendance drop-off as no one wants to return to a room and be read to.
+Unless meeting planners ensure their presenters are engaging, you’ll find attendance drop-off as no one wants to return to a room and be read to.